"In the name of liberty, I will fight the enemy — regardless of their allegiance."

-Near the end of the game, La Fayette invites Connor to France, which may imply his involvement in the French Revolution.
+Near the end of the game, Marquis de Lafayette invites Connor to France, which may imply his involvement in the French Revolution.

 Seven Years' War: Serves as the backdrop for the events of the first four memory sequences, although it's not explored in any great detail by the story.

 Shoot the Dog: Possibly literally.
-You're going to have to silence guard dogs and put down rabid ones eventually.
+There are guard dogs you can silence and one mission involves rabid ones needing put down.